pujitm/personal-blog/src/pages/blog/a-better-take-home-software-interview.md

 }
 ```

-Most likely, this structure would generate a lot of duplicate code as well.
+This structure would likely generate a lot of duplicate code as well.

 Imagine a scenario where multiple changes related to the checkout system must be made simultaneously--say some analytics, tax calculations, and inventory integrations.